c-hive/guides/electron/best-practices.md

 ipcMain.on("event-key", event => {});
 ```

-#### Subscribe main's process listeners as soon as it's ready
+#### Subscribe main's event listeners as soon as possible

-This way the channels are up and initial requests from renderer won't be absorbed.
+This way the messages won't get lost.

 ```js
 app.on("ready", () => {